hojberg/grunt-yui-config/README.md

 This is useful because Grunt sees the module paths relative to the Gruntfile itself.

+## processName
+Provide the `processName` function to modify the generated name of the module.
+This is useful when you need to add non YUI modules to your config.
+By default, the path to the module is intelligently parsed from the result of `processedPath`, but sometimes, you might want your `processPath` to add a `-min` suffix to the generated files.
+This allows you to return the name of the module so that it does not have the `-min`.

 ## excludeFiles
 use the `excludeFiles` options to exclude any non YUI modules from to build the config from.